jackyhuynh/template_business_webpage/README.md

 ## <a href="https://jackyhuynh.github.io/template_business_webpage/">CHECK IT OUT</a>

 ## About
-a simple but elegant template website for small business advertisement
+a simple but elegant template website for small business advertisement.
+Project is designed by Dr.Angela from [100 days of code](https://100daysofpython.dev/)

 ## Topics
 - template